Brahma-fi/protected_moonshots/docs/Vault.md

 ## 6. Failure Modes

-- In case of emergency the deposits/withdrawals are disabled by modifying the `batcher` address via `Governance`.
+- In case of emergency the deposits/withdrawals are disabled by taking the `vault` in emergency mode with `setEmergencyMode` function.
 - All the funds from will be recalled from `TradeExecutors` to `vault` to reduce attack impact.
 - Only `Governance` can enable back the deposits/withdrawals after emergency.